bookofproofs/bookofproofs.github.io/_sources/history/20th-century/postnikov.md

 7. Co-developed the theory of Tsarev's elliptic-hyperbolic correspondence, which combines the topics of algebraic geometry, dynamical systems, and soliton theory.
 8. Pioneered the theory of higher-dimensional braid groups and its application to the study of knot theory and algebraic geometry.

 Born 27 October 1927, Shatura, Russia.
-Died 27 May2004, Moscow, Russia.
+Died 27 May 2004, Moscow, Russia.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Postnikov/)